 This setting combines the efficiency of Half Day with the accuracy of Itemized.
-People can enter the exact amount of time spent on each project or phase, and can confirm the suggested hours for the days they work according to the plan.
-This design also introduces a timer (available in “Day” view), which enables more precision when entering time.
+People can enter the exact amount of time spent on each project or phase, and can also confirm the suggested hours for the days they work according to the plan.
+This design also introduces a timer (available in “Day” view), which eliminates the guess work when it comes to entering time.

 - Pro: Team members can track and report on actual time spent per project, without adding unnecessary steps to the workflow.

-- Con: This option doesn’t include the ability to add categories or notes to timesheets, so you won’t get the same level of detail as the Itemized option.
+- Con: This option doesn't include the ability to add categories or notes to timesheets, so you won’t get the level of detail as you would with the itemized option.

 This is the most detailed time entry setting in 10,000ft Plans.
 People can assign a category to each entry and add more detail in the notes field.
 The same categories can be used to assign sub-budgets per project, which offers an additional layer of reporting.

-This is the best option if you want to understand how long work actually took to complete, which can then be easily compared against originally scheduled timeframes.
-Using this data over time, you can more accurately predict how long projects will take to complete, based on historical deltas of scheduled hours vs. actual hours spent.
+This is the best option to select if you want to understand how long work actually took to complete, which can then be easily compared against originally scheduled timeframes.
+Over time, you’ll be able to more accurately predict how long projects will take to complete, based on historical deltas of scheduled hours vs. actual hours spent.

 - Pro: Itemized Time Tracking is the most accurate choice as it lets you break down time based on specific activities (like meetings, travel, etc.) and report on those details.
 These tasks can be customized in Account Settings > Time & Fee Categories.

-- Con: Since this includes the most detail, time entries will inherently take team members a little longer than with the other options
+- Con: Since this includes the most detail, time entry will inherently take team members a little longer than with the other options

-Before adding team members, it’s best to add Roles and Disciplines in your Account Settings.
+Before adding team members, it’s best to add Roles and Disciplines from your Account Settings.
 Disciplines are the departments in your organization (ex: Finance, Research, Visual Design) and Roles are the levels of expertise you use (ex: Director, Junior, Lead).

 Step 4: Setting Up Bill Rates

-If you're part a professional services company and you charge clients for your time, we recommend specifying Bill Rates in your account.
+If you're part a professional services company and you charge clients for your time, we recommend that you set up Bill Rates in your account.

-Bill Rates can be assigned to each person based on their Discipline and Role, or they can be unique to the individual.
-For example, you could set up your account so that each Design Director bills at $200/hr (set this up in Account Settings > Bill Rates), or you could give Charlie a specific bill rate of $200/hr (set this up on the Edit screen of Charlie’s profile, or when you first add him as a team member).
+Bill Rates can be assigned to each person based on their Discipline/Role or they can be unique to the individual.
+For example, you could set up your account so that each Design Director = $200/hr (set this up in Account Settings > Bill Rates), or you could give Charlie a specific bill rate of $200/hr (set this up on the Edit screen of Charlie's profile, or when you first add him as a team member - see Step 5).

-If you don’t want your team to view project financials or bill rates, hide this information by setting individual permission levels.
+If you don't want your team to view project financials or bill rates, you can hide this information by setting their permission level.

-Add and invite other people on your team to join your account under Account Settings > People.
+Now you can add and invite other people on your team to join your account.

-1. Add a roster of team members and placeholder resources.
+1. Add a roster of team members and needed placeholder resources.

-We recommend adding all the resources you plan to include in the software (you have unlimited seats during your trial), but only send invitations for your core evaluation group.
+We recommend adding all the resources you plan to include in the software (you have unlimited seats during your trial), but only send invitations for your core group of 10,000ft testers.

 2. While only first and last names are required to add a person, you can add more properties later on to filter or group your team.

-3. When all your people are added, you can immediately invite them to your account or hold off and do this later on.
+3. When all of your people are added, you can immediately invite them to your account or hold off and do this later on.

-Or, you can always invite people later on.
 Once invited, they’ll receive an email to accept your invitation and create a login.
-Before providing access, check the permission levels for each person, to make sure they can view or make changes as desired.
+Before giving access, check the permission levels for each person, to make sure they can view or make changes as desired.

 When staffing a project, you don’t always know who will be needed for your projects.
 Setting up Placeholder Resources gives you the flexibility to hold a project assignment without having a specific person to assign it to.